istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/upgrade-notes/index.md

   for the entire namespace.

 These limitations have both been resolved.
-As a result, additional pods may be injected that were not in previous versions, if they exist in a namespace without an `istio-injection` label set but have the `sidecar.istio.io/inject` label set on the pod.
+As a result, additional pods may be injected that were not in previous versions, if they exist in a namespace without an `istio-injection` label set but have the `sidecar.istio.io/inject` annotation set to `true` on the pod.
 This is expected to be an uncommon case, so for most users there will be no behavioral changes to existing pods.

 If this behavior is not desired, it can be temporarily disabled with `--set values.sidecarInjectorWebhook.useLegacySelectors=true`.